alex-nechet/weatherapp/README.md

 - App may still crash on parsing(some types are not Long but actually Double).
 Most been updated already fixed
 - App handles units system according to your devie locale (US, UK, Other)
 - Location is required to work, if last location will be null, app wont work
-- Unit or UI tests are not added as it was not asked about that in the requirements
+- UI tests are not added as it was not asked about that in the requirements
 - No proguard rules or other usual manipulation are done for the release app version to save on development time
 - API source: https://www.visualcrossing.com/weather-api